Pregnant Indian activist trapped in one of Asia's most crowded prisons | DW | 09.06.2020

 'Draconian measures'

-The UAPA – often dubbed as a draconian law – was introduced to counter terrorism and safeguard the integrity and sovereignity of India.
+The UAPA – often dubbed as a draconian law – was introduced to counter-terrorism and safeguard the integrity and sovereignty of India.
 Those charged under the law can be sentenced to at least seven years in prison without bail.
 Among those who were met with the UAPA include Masood Azhar, head of the Pakistan-based terrorist group Jaish-e-Mohammad, and Dawood Abrahim, the alleged mastermind behind the 1993 Mumbai bombings.

 Most recently, Delhi police have drawn on the UAPA in its probe of the anti-citizenship law protests.
 Alongside Zargar, fellow student activists Meeran Haider, Asif Iqbal Tanha, Gulfishan Khatoon, and Natasha Narwal are among those facing charges under the law.
 Activists around the country have called for their release, especially for Zargar due to elevated health risks to her as a pregnant prisoner.